-- The Council's Treasury Advisor, Arlingclose, provides timely information on counterparties, in terms of credit rating updates and economic summaries.
+The Council's Treasury Advisor, Arlingclose, provides timely information on counterparties, in terms of credit rating updates and economic summaries.
 Credit default swap information is received monthly, as well as information of share price.
-In addition the Corporate Director - Finance and Corporate Services reads quality financial press for information on counterparties - 2.
-Liquidity Risk Management: Liquidity risk is the risk that cash will not be available when it is needed, that ineffective management of liquidity creates additional unbudgeted costs, and that the Council's business/service objective will be thereby compromised.
+The Council's Treasury Advisor also undertakes analysis on the balance sheet structure of key banking institutions to help inform the potential restructure (i.e. bail-in) of a bank's unsecured liabilities should this be required by the regulatory authorities.
+In addition the Corporate Director - Finance and Corporate Services reads quality financial press for information on counterparties

+2. Liquidity Risk Management: Liquidity risk is the risk that cash will not be available when it is needed, that ineffective management of liquidity creates additional unbudgeted costs, and that the Council's business/service objective will be thereby compromised.